When to start introducing solid foods

 Why it pays to wait until they are ready

-If you are breastfeeding, feeding only your milk up to around six months will give them extra protection against infection, and it will continue to protect them for as long as you carry on.
+If you are breastfeeding, having breast milk alone up to six months will protect your baby against infections.
+Breastfeeding will carry on protecting them from infections for as long as you carry on.

-Whether your baby has breast milk or infant formula, waiting until your baby is ready for food will save a lot of time too, as they will quickly be able to feed themselves and with less mess, as they will be able to swallow properly.
+Whether your baby has breast milk or formula, waiting until they are ready for food will save a lot of time too.
+They'll quickly be able to feed themselves and with less mess, as they will be able to swallow properly.

 Three signs your baby is ready for their first food

-Every baby is an individual, but there are three clear signs which, together, show your baby is ready for solid foods alongside breastmilk or infant formula.
-It is very rare for these signs to appear together before your baby is six months old.
+Every baby is an individual, but there are three clear signs which, together, show your baby is ready for solid foods alongside breast milk or formula.
+It's very rare for these signs to appear together before your baby is six months old.

 - They can stay in a sitting position and hold their head steady.